ukesh-rajasekar/mentor-connect/frontend/README.md

-# Getting Started with comp9323-group5-frontend
+# Getting Started with mentor-connect front end

 After cloning, Go to the project directory and run: